 One year later, in August 2013, Belmont added the post-Bachelor of Science in Nursing (BSN) to DNP program for BSN-prepared registered nurses (RNs) who desire to become prepared at the doctoral level for the role and population of FNP.
 This is a full time, 3-year, 75-credit program offered in both live and hybrid formats.
 Graduates are eligible to sit for national FNP exams (ANCC or AANPCP).

 The School of Occupational Therapy offers two degree programs: the Doctorate of Occupational Therapy (OTD) and the Weekend Master of Science in Occupational Therapy (MSOT).
-Belmont University is only one of four universities that grants an accredited entry level occupational therapy doctorate with advanced practice skills.
+Belmont University is only one of seven universities that grants an accredited entry level occupational therapy doctorate with advanced practice skills.
 The MSOT program is only one of a handful of weekend programs in the United States that allows students to do a distance and combined live classroom experience while still working in the health field.
 MSOT students travel to Belmont University for classes from all over the United States.

 The School of Physical Therapy offers the Doctorate of Physical Therapy (DPT), which is a postbaccaluareate degree conferred upon successful completion of a doctoral level professional (entry-level) program.
 For the past three years, 100% of all graduates passed the National Physical Therapy Examination (NPTE) on the first attempt.